ropensci-archive/tic.package/README.md

 [![Travis-CI Build Status](https://travis-ci.org/krlmlr/tic.package.svg?branch=master)](https://travis-ci.org/krlmlr/tic.package) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/krlmlr/tic.package?branch=master&svg=true)](https://ci.appveyor.com/project/krlmlr/tic-package) [![Coverage Status](https://codecov.io/gh/krlmlr/tic.package/branch/master/graph/badge.svg)](https://codecov.io/github/krlmlr/tic.package?branch=master)

-A minimal example package with `pkgdown` documentation created and uploaded by [tic](https://github.com/ropenscilabs/tic) (the `pkgdown` documentation is written to, and served from, the `docs` directory of the `master` branch.).
+A minimal example package with _pkgdown_ documentation created and uploaded by [_tic_](https://github.com/ropenscilabs/tic) (the _pkgdown_ documentation is written to, and served from, the `docs` directory of the `master` branch.).
 `tic` is an R package for CI-agnostic workflow definitions for various R projects.
 See its [documentation](https://ropenscilabs.github.io/tic/) for more information.

-# How to use this example repo as the base for your own R package

-Two options exist:
-1. Forking this repo and adapting it to your needs
-2. Starting from scratch and going step by step

-## Option 1: Forking this repo
+# Set up an operational fork of this repository

+If you want to experiment with _travis_ and _tic_ in this repo, you can fork it.

-1.1 Use `usethis::create_from_github()` within RStudio to automatically create a fork of this repo as a new RStudio project (of course you can also use the editor of your choice, this is just a recommendation).
+1. Use `usethis::create_from_github()` to automatically create a fork of this repo.
+    If you use RStudio, a new RStudio project will open.
     You may need to set up your SSH credentials first.
 See [this guide](http://happygitwithr.com/ssh-keys.html) if you're having problems.
-    (Its definitely worth getting this function running as it saves you so much time in the future!)
+    (It's definitely worth getting this function running as it saves you so much time in the future!)
     Alternatively, fork this repo on Github and then create a new R Project within RStudio (File -> New Project -> Version Control -> Github).
-1.2 Change the DESCRIPTION file to your needs (package title, maintainer, links).
-1.3 Rename the `.Rproj` file and the folder of the project to the name of your package.
-1.4 Run `usethis::use_ci()` to set up all requirements needed for the CI integration of your package.
+1. Run `travis::use_tic()` to set up all requirements needed for the CI integration of your package.

-## Option 2: Starting from scratch locally
+# Create a package from scratch

 This is the detailed way going step by step from the bottom up.
-Looking here can be useful if you already have an R package and just want to add some functionality to it, e.g. using `roxygen` with markdown (point 2.3) or enabling CI for your package (point 2.6).
+Looking here can be useful if you already have an R package and just want to add some functionality to it, e.g. using _roxygen2_ with Markdown (item 3) or enabling CI for your package (item 6).

-2.1 Use `usethis::create_package("<path-to-package-dir")`.
+1. Use `usethis::create_package("<path-to-package-dir")`.
     Here is an example with a package called `tic.package` stored within the `~/git/` directory:

     ```r